 Innovation is being able to create new products, services, and opportunities.
 It is being able to find new ways to market the same product or service to the same audience.
 It is a skill that enables us to be creative and find a different approach to reach new audiences.

-I’ve picked these three business skills because they cover all the other skills we know that can drive business success.
+I chose these three business skills because they somehow connects all the other skills we know that can drive business success.
 Networking gets us new connections – partners, clients, and even employees.
 Project management makes us finish the job the right way, at the right time.
 Innovation shows us how to think outside the box, thus, expanding our reach, creating new connections and gaining new projects.

 So, if we work towards acquiring or enhancing these skills, I’m sure we will succeed in our businesses!

 Did I miss a skill or you have a list of your own?
-Share in the comment section below.
+Share them in the comment section.